cnr-isti-vclab/vclib/docs/pages/0_installation.md

 The library can be used both as a C++ library and as a Python library.

-> [!WARNING]
-> **License Disclaimer:** While VCLib is licensed under the MPL2 license, please note that when using the `External` module or the `IO` module of `Core`, you are implicitly accepting the licenses of the underlying external third-party libraries, which may differ from MPL2.
+> **WARNING - License Disclaimer:** While VCLib is licensed under the MPL2 license, please note that when using the `External` module or the `IO` module of `Core`, you are implicitly accepting the licenses of the underlying external third-party libraries, which may differ from MPL2.

 ## C++